 Now, Sgt X has to decide whether his time is worth $2,418.14.
 First of all, he might not receive this amount.
 He would have to check with his pay office to determine his tax withholding rate.
 If taxes are withheld at a higher rate, he might receive less than his entitlement.
 Then he’d have to wait until the next year to file his tax return and apply for a refund.
 This might not meet his cash flow needs, but in his case, he might not have many other priorities besides getting as much money as he needs before he starts college.

 Case #2: O-5’s Retirement

-In this case, we need to calculate what his entitlement would look like if he sold his leave back, then compare that to how much he would have earned at $105,000 per year.
+In this case, we need to calculate his entitlement if he sold his leave back, then compare that to how much he would have earned at $105,000 per year.
 Let’s assume that as a family man, Commander X is in the 25% tax bracket.
-He has a decent job lined up, so he’s leaning towards taking terminal leave, but wants to know if he’d be better off staying in and selling it back.
+He has a decent job lined up, so he’s leaning towards taking terminal leave, but he wants to know if he’d be better off staying in and selling it back.
 His base pay is calculated at O5 > 18 years ($8,388.90).

 - If he sells his leave: Calculate 2 months’ pay (16,777.80) and subtract 25%.
 This gives you a total of $12,583.35

 - If he takes his terminal leave to start work early: Calculate 2 months’ pay at $105,000 ($17,500), and subtract 25%.
 This gives you a total of $13,125 in civilian pay.
 This is more than what he would have earned by selling his terminal leave back.
 Additionally, he has two extra months to accrue employer benefits (401(k), health savings plan, etc.).